How to do eye tracking research in human-eye resolution VR?

 Using our human-eye resolution VR/XR headsets, you can track what’s behind users’ reactions and behaviors as they interact with photorealistic objects, environments and virtually any stimuli – all with the full control and flexibility of virtual and mixed reality.

-For more information on the technical specifications of Varjo 20/20 Eye Tracker, please visit our Developer Site.
+For more information on the technical specifications of Varjo eye tracking, visit our Developer site.

 Get in touch to learn more